 One particular group, Mother's Milk Bank Northeast, represented by Amber Star Merkens, New York Outreach Coordinator, testified in favor of the amendment citing breast milk statistics.
 The Milk Bank is a non-profit organization with several locations in the North Eastern United States where mothers can donate breast milk and also receive breast milk for their babies.
 Amber shared her personal experience with her premature child and having to breast pump for her baby to make sure she had the necessary nutrients to grow.
 She traveled back and forth to the hospital for 6 months, on the go pumping.
 There was a lack of nursing locations she could use and it made it difficult to manage her liquid gold.

-Currently Moms Pump Here has about 70 locations in the NYC area and 2,000 worldwide.
+Currently Moms Pump Here has over 100 locations in the NYC area and over 5,000 worldwide.
 We have several of the politicians' offices listed as nursing room locations on the Moms Pump Here Nursing Room Locator App, in addition to retail stores, parks, doctors' offices, airports and more.
 AND we do have nursing room locations in Asia.

 We hope the amendment does not get dragged through red tape and some real change happens soon for nursing moms in the city.
 In the mean time moms can use our App to find nursing room locations to breastfeed and breast pump!